Keep Up With McLean!

 The gift was inspired by the expertise of McLean’s clinicians and researchers who are leading the field in understanding and treating trauma-related disorders.
 That expertise includes residential care for male and female police officers, firefighters, and military personnel; a program for women with histories of severe childhood abuse; and trauma-informed care for adolescents.
 Similarly, McLean is pioneering in its research approach through Dr. Ressler’s Neurobiology of Fear Laboratory and Dr. Milissa Kaufman’s Dissociative Disorders and Trauma Research Program, as two examples.

-It is estimated that about eight percent of Americans will suffer from PTSD at some point in their lives, and women are twice as likely to develop PTSD as men.
+It is estimated that about 8% of Americans will experience PTSD at some point in their lives, and women are twice as likely to develop PTSD as men.
 People who have experienced trauma also are more vulnerable to mood, anxiety, and substance use disorders as well as suicide.

-The donors hope McLean’s efforts will lead to more effective treatments for those who have suffered trauma, as well as better ways to prevent trauma’s harmful, long-term effects.
+The donors hope McLean’s efforts will lead to more effective treatments for those who have struggled with trauma, as well as better ways to prevent trauma’s harmful, long-term effects.